 Abortion is for many the most emotional issue.
 Few Democrats see abortion as a positive thing, but see a lack of choice leads to misery in many different forms

 The Israel/Iran situation causes heartburn for many conservatives.
 American politicians seeking power seem to bend to the will of Israel with only token words for the Palestinians.
-Iran is mistrusted by Israel, Americans and much of the rest of the world, but they have a case.
+Iran is mistrusted by Israel, Americans and much of the rest of the world, but Iran has a case.
 They have had a democratically elected leader deposed in a coup organized by the Americans and British.
-They have had a passenger plane shot down with little compensation.
+They have had a passenger plane shot down with only monetary compensation and no apology.
 They have had secret police organized by Americans terrorizing their citizens.
 They have had an Iraqi invasion supported by Americans.
 Still I think the average Iranian is more sympathetic to America than those in power.
 The Iranian deal that was delicately negotiated over several years (with some positive input from Hillary Clinton) should be respected.
 To force Iran to some humiliating concessions it was necessary to gain co-operation of other nations including Russia and China.
 The so-called "ransom" was really an unpaid debt that Americans used as leverage.
 There will likely be some very significant trade actions that benefit all parties.
 There are ethnic and religious factions that create a lot of tension, but if we do not waste this opportunity such tensions can mellow with benefits to everyone including America and Israel.
 If everyone is not satisfied that they squashed Iran sufficiently they should be advised to look at the overall picture and seize the opportunities that are now available or find their prophesies self-fulfilling.

 International trade is again another emotional issue with Donald Trump being very vocal about lop sided trade deals.
 It is easy to point to displaced manufacturing workers, but overlook how consumers have more money to spend and choice often resulting in jobs that are not directly linked to the trade deal.
 And you now have some trading partners with more money to spend as well.
 Others would also point to environmental concerns.
 Corporations have more power than labourers and environmentalists.
 Protectionism is not the answer but fair trade is better than free trade.
 Displaced workers often overlooked by corporate negotiators need to be considered and retrained.